martin-svk/dot-files/README.md

 * [garybernhardt](https://github.com/garybernhardt)
 * [Shougo](https://github.com/Shougo)

 For their contribution to Vim and Neovim ecosystem.
-Speaking of Neovim, also, the whole [Neovim](https://github.com/neovim/neovim) team should be mentioned for their great work.
+Speaking of [Neovim](https://github.com/neovim/neovim) , the whole [team](https://github.com/neovim/neovim/graphs/contributors) team should be mentioned for their great work.

 # License